 The next 20 years will see breakthroughs in immunotherapy approaches.
 The use of computer prediction with molecular analysis will play a significant role when evaluating the effectiveness of cancer vaccines.
 Additionally, the potential power of combined immunotherapies may allow doctors to target cancer while avoiding toxicities and other side effects.

 If you’d like to learn more about cancer immunotherapy, you may be interested in the following TED Talk by Arthur Brodsky, Ph.D. with the Cancer Research Institute (CRI).

 Where can I find more information on immunotherapy?

 In spite of the progress that has been made in immunotherapy, results are different for each person.
 The same is true with more conventional therapies like radiation, chemotherapy, or surgery.
 If you or someone you know has cancer that is not responding to traditional treatment and you’d like to find out if there is an FDA-approved immunotherapy for your specific cancer, talk to your oncologist.
 You may be eligible for a clinical trial.
-A listing of active clinical trials can be found on www.clinicaltrials.gov.
+A listing of active clinical trials can be found by clicking here.

 Want to become an oncologist?